usanCode/DatabaseWeek8Assignment/README.md

 **Objective:**

-Design and implement a full-featured database using only MySQL.
+The objective of this work is to design and implement a full-featured database using only MySQL.

-What to do:

-Choose a real-world use case (e.g., Library Management, Student Records, Clinic Booking System, Inventory Tracking, etc.)

-Create a well-structured relational database using SQL.

-Use SQL to create:

-Tables with proper constraints (PK, FK, NOT NULL, UNIQUE)

-Relationships (1-1, 1-M, M-M where needed)

-Deliverables:

-A single .sql file containing your:

-CREATE TABLE statements

-Sample  data
+For that I have chosen to create a database which reflect my experience of learning the database module as a PLP scholarchip's recipient or learner.

+That database will be entitled **"PLP_Scholarship_Academy_Database".**

+## Structure of the database

+The "PLP_Scholarship_Academy_Database"
+ has three tables:
+  "*"students"*" table
+ "*"modules"*" table concerning the modules to be learned "*"enrollement "*"table.

+ A [drawing](C:\Users\HP\Desktop\week8DatabaseAssignemnt\DatabaseWeek8Assignment\plp_scholarship_academy_database_relationships.png) or schema  showcasing the relationships that exist between these tables is also inculded.